zamanapp/hadid/README.md

 ### Data Extraction

-Zerox supports structured data extraction from documents using a schema.
+Hadid supports structured data extraction from documents using a schema.
 This allows you to pull specific information from documents in a structured format instead of getting the full markdown conversion.

 Set `extractOnly: true` and provide a `schema` to extract structured data.
 The schema follows the [JSON Schema standard](https://json-schema.org/understanding-json-schema/).